Acts of repudiation: After the Mariel boatlift

+2000s–11J Protests

+In the 21st century, acts of repudiation have continued to be a method of public intimidation against dissidents, civil society actors, and family members of political prisoners.

+In November 2009, a crowd of government supporters confronted journalist Reinaldo Escobar, the husband of prominent dissident Yoani Sánchez, in Havana, which escalated into widescale mob violence against Escobar.
+Sánchez herself was also targeted by an act of repudiation during a public speaking appearance in 2013 in New York City after being given government permission to leave Cuba.

+The Ladies in White (Damas de Blanco), a movement of female relatives of political prisoners, have frequently been harassed during their weekly marches.

+Following the protests of July 11, 2021 (11J), acts of repudiation were carried out against the families of detained demonstrators.
+In one documented case from November 2021, a group of pro-government civilians gathered outside the home of a protester, shouting slogans and insults in an act of repudiation against his family who spoke in favor of political prisoners.

 Method

 Mob attacks

 One of the two different methods for "acts of repudiation" began during the Mariel boatlift.
 Mobs of civilians would attack and insult those wishing to leave with the cooperation of Cuban authorities.
 Sometimes these attacks would become so chaotic that Cuban authorities would try to quell the violence.

 CDR intimidation

 An older model of one of the two different methods for "acts of repudiation" would be organized by the Committees for the Defense of the Revolution and used during the Mariel boatlift.
 CDR officials would organize neighbors to intimidate or attack other neighbors who they deemed traitors, such as Cubans wishing to emigrate.
 Methods included crowds shouting at targeted people, egg throwing, homes defaced with insulting graffiti, or very commonly a doll could be hung from a string in front of their house symbolizing a lynching.